 Nassim Taleb describes a memorable experience of a similar type in his book The Black Swan.
-He’s in Rome having an animated discussion with a professor who has read Nassim’s first book Fooled by Randomness, parts of which promote the idea that our mind creates more cause-and-effect links than reality would support.
-The professor proceeds to congratulate Nassim on his great luck by being born in Lebanon:
+In Rome, Taleb is having an animated discussion with a professor who has read his first book Fooled by Randomness, parts of which promote the idea that our mind creates more cause-and-effect links than reality would support.
+The professor proceeds to congratulate Taleb on his great luck by being born in Lebanon:

 These types of stories strike a deep chord: They give us deep, affecting reasons on which to hang our understanding of reality.
 They help us make sense of our own lives.
 And, most importantly, they frequently cause us to believe we can predict the future.
 The problem is, most of them are a sham.

 As flattered as he was by the professor’s praise, Nassim Taleb knew instantly that attributing his success to his background was a fallacy:

 How do I know that this attribution to the background is bogus?
 I did my own empirical test by checking how many traders with my background who experienced the same war become skeptical empiricists, and found none out of twenty-six.

 The professor who had just praised the idea that we overestimate our ability to understand cause-and-effect couldn’t stop himself from committing the very same error in conversation with Taleb himself.